nuxt-modules/cloudinary/docs/content/en/before-v1.0.0/build-urls-and-tags.md

   * Type: `Object`
   * Additional effects/transformations to apply to the original asset on delivery

-Return an `Object` containing the following properties:
+Returns an `Object` containing the following properties:

 * `name`
   * Type: `String`